nus-cs2103-AY1920S2/duke/docs/README.md

 <br/>

-### `event` - Adds a Event task to the task list
+### 3.3. `event` - Adds a Event task to the task list

-With this command, DukeBot will add a Event task with the command as well as the timing details of the event which are inputted by the user, and update the task list.
+With this command, DukeBot will add a Event task with the command as well as the timing details of the event which are inputted by you, and update the task list accordingly.

 Example of usage: